-While those tactics might possibly have been employed by some slave owners at the time, there is no evidence suggesting the Levi’s jeans logo is an homage to this horrible notion.
+While those tactics might possibly have been employed by some slave owners at the time, no evidence suggests the Levi's jeans logo is an homage to this horrible concept.

 The primary selling point of the pants manufactured by the company Levi Strauss founded in 1853 was that they were not subject to tearing as other manufacturer's pants were due to the company's use of patented copper rivets to reinforce points of strain where pants typically tore, primarily the pocket corners and the base of the button fly.
 The Levi's "two horse" logo was created in 1886 in an attempt to illustrate that most important of selling points to 19th century buyers: